mie00/ollama/docs/api.md

 Advanced parameters (optional):

 - `format`: the format to return a response in.
-Format can be `json` or a JSON schema.
+Format can be `json`, a JSON schema, or GBNF grammar
 - `options`: additional model parameters listed in the documentation for the [Modelfile](./modelfile.md#valid-parameters-and-values) such as `temperature`
 - `stream`: if `false` the response will be returned as a single response object, rather than a stream of objects
 - `keep_alive`: controls how long the model will stay loaded into memory following the request (default: `5m`)

 ### Structured outputs

-Structured outputs are supported by providing a JSON schema in the `format` parameter.
-The model will generate a response that matches the schema.
+Structured outputs are supported by providing a JSON schema or directly passing GBNF grammar in the `format` parameter.
+The model will generate a response that matches the schema or the grammar.
 See the [Chat request (Structured outputs)](#chat-request-structured-outputs) example below.

 ### Examples